|Nutrition Facts (per serving)|

 - 1/2 teaspoon red chili powder

 - 2 large tomatoes chopped fine

-Thoroughly wash the lamb, drain and put into a large mixing bowl.
+Put the lamb into a large mixing bowl.
 Add the yogurt and mix to coat the meat well.
 Keep aside.

 Heat the cooking oil in a deep, heavy-bottomed pan on medium heat.
 When hot, add the onions and fry till almost pale golden.
 Add the ginger and garlic pastes and fry for 1 minute.
 Stir often to prevent burning.

 Add all the whole spices and fry for 1 minute or till spices are slightly darker in color.